duckdb/duckdb-web/docs/sql/samples.md

 REPEATABLE (100);
 ```

-Select a sample of 20% of the table using `system` sampling with a fixed seed (377):
+Select a sample of *approximately* 20% of the table using `system` sampling with a fixed seed (377):

 ```sql
 SELECT *